-With so much gloom and doom surrounding the subject of global warming and the greenhouse effect, it is only natural that many people are now questioning whether actual greenhouses are a good thing or just an environmental catastrophe on a much smaller scale?
+With so much gloom and doom surrounding the subject of global warming and the greenhouse effect, it is only natural that many people are now questioning whether actual greenhouses are a good or bad thing.
+Do greenhouses enable a greener more eco-friendly lifestyle or are they just an environmental catastrophe on a much smaller scale?

 Small Domestic Greenhouse

 This is what most people think of when speaking about greenhouses.
 Covering an area of just a few square feet it is commonly used for raising seeds and growing tender crops such as tomatoes and cucumbers.
 Home grown food can be produced without the use of damaging chemicals and obviously does not incur any need for packaging and transportation.
 The construction of the greenhouse itself is usually fairly simple

 and glass production is relatively straightforward requiring some energy use but it is a fully recyclable product.
 The greenhouse frame, on the other hand, can be made from ethically sourced timber but by far the most common material is aluminium, the manufacture of which requires a huge amount of energy.
 Fortunately, much of the World’s aluminium production utilises electricity from hydro-electric plants rather than fossil fuels.
 So the aluminium greenhouse structure will have some environmental impact but all materials are long lasting and fully recyclable.